 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include alterations to affect the current layout and the installation of patio doors to the rear.
-Unfortunately without the benefit of plans showing the original layout detailed comment cannot be made.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include alterations to effect the current layout of the property as well as the extension to the side of the subjects.